Primary school visits are now fully booked for 2024. Secondary school bookings are available for 2024 as are uniformed organisation visits.

-The Reserve has many diverse habitats as detailed at Habitats and Species all of which can be made accessible during visits.
-Our day always starts with a “walk round”.
+The Reserve has many diverse habitats, all of which can be made accessible during visits.
+Our day always starts with a “walk around.”
 During the walk we will visit different hides and observe the water birds in their natural environment.
 We may be lucky to see additional animals, migratory birds, insects and amphibians as we move through the different habitats.

-After lunch the children will have opportunities to experience 3 additional activities.
-These activities will depend on the season, weather conditions or the age of the children.
-They may include:-
+After lunch, the children will have the opportunity to experience 3 additional activities.
+These activities depend on the season, weather conditions and the age of the children.
+They may include…

 The Reserve tries to be as flexible as possible and if visiting parties have any other activity requests or suggestions we will try and match your needs.
 Prior to your visit please read Structure of a Typical Day which provides further information and timings for the day.